 Adhesive tape strips offer a ‘minimally invasive’ alternative to tell between the two skin conditions, instead of using skin biopsies, which can be painful, leave scars and carry risk of infection.

-The study, published in the Journal of Allergy and Clinical Immunology, divided 60 participants into three groups: 20 with moderate to severe atopic dermatitis (or eczema), 20 with moderate to severe psoriasis, and 20 with no skin disorders.
+The study on tape strips, published in the Journal of Allergy and Clinical Immunology, divided 60 participants into three groups: 20 with moderate to severe atopic dermatitis (or eczema), 20 with moderate to severe psoriasis, and 20 with no skin disorders.

 Scientists from the Icahn School of Medicine applied tape strips for around five seconds to collect skin cells and then used molecular profiling to identify disease biomarkers.